Tom Willett: YouTube channel

-Willett made his first YouTube video in 2006; but it was not until August 2012 that he gained internet fame with a 10-minute video tutorial entitled "How to Eat a Watermelon".
+Willett made his first YouTube video in 2006; but it was not until August 2012 that his YouTube work was noted in media with a 10-minute video tutorial entitled "How to Eat a Watermelon".
 The Huffington Post called him "the Bob Ross of watermelon eating".
-The video garnered over 3 million views, Willett's channel had over 319K subscribers and as of October 2021 over 39 million views total.

-Called a "YouTube sensation" in Nashville Scene, Willett's channel is titled Featureman.
-Online food reviewer Clayton Trutor commented that Willett has a "refreshing appreciation for the ordinary" and "the ability to make the seemingly mundane seem awfully interesting".
-Willett continues to make videos regularly on various topics that range anywhere from stock tips and original songs to cooking tutorials and fast food reviews.
+Called a "YouTube sensation" in the Nashville Scene, Willett's channel is titled Featureman.
+Online food reviewer Clayton Trutor commented in 2021 that Willett has a "refreshing appreciation for the ordinary" and "the ability to make the seemingly mundane seem awfully interesting".

+Legal issues

+In the mid-1970s, Willett received three life sentences from a Nevada court on the grounds of "infamous crime against nature".
+He was placed on probation after the sentences were suspended.
+In 2023, he spoke of the ruling in a YouTube video which he later deleted.